mehmettezcan/Multi-codec-Dash-Player/README.md

 # Multi-codec-Dash-Player
 Multi-codec Dash Player for final project

+Firstly clone or download the files
-First open a node.js commmand prompt and follow the steps
+Secondly open a node.js commmand prompt, then open the directory path and follow the steps

 For BBB video only: